Apollo 1: Fire

 Audio recording from the ground loop, starting from Grissom's "talk between buildings" remark.
 The first mention of fire is heard at 1:05.

 The crew members were using the time to run through their checklist again, when a momentary increase in AC Bus 2 voltage occurred.
 Nine seconds later (at 6:31:04.7), one of the astronauts (some listeners and laboratory analysis indicate Grissom) exclaimed "Hey!", "Fire!", or "Flame!"; this was followed by two seconds of scuffling sounds through Grissom's open microphone.
-This was immediately followed at 6:31:06.2 (23:31:06.2 GMT) by someone (believed by most listeners, and supported by laboratory analysis, to be Chaffee) saying, "[I've, or We've] got a fire in the cockpit."
+This was immediately followed at 6:31:06.2 (23:31:06.2 GMT) by someone (believed by most listeners, and supported by laboratory analysis, to be Chaffee) saying, "[I've / We've] got a fire in the cockpit."
 After 6.8 seconds of silence, a second, badly garbled transmission was heard by various listeners (who believed this transmission was made by Chaffee) as: